pedroamuniz/pedroamuniz/README.md

 ## Hi my there 👋
-### I'm Pedro M, a passionate coder deeply involved in the world of technology.
-I've been coding for a long time and have gained 2+ years of experience in web development.
-Coursed a bachelor's degree at the University of Havana,Cuba.
-I'm constantly pushing my boundaries and have recently get into on the exciting journey of mobile app development.
+ I'm Pedro M, a passionate coder deeply involved in the world of technology.
+I've been coding for a long time and have gained _2+ years of experience in web development_.
+Coursed a bachelor's degree at the _University of Havana,Cuba_.
+I'm constantly pushing my boundaries and have recently get into on the exciting journey of _mobile app development_.
 I love crafting innovative solutions and I'm thrilled to continue growing and exploring in the tech industry.
 Let's code our way to the future!

 <!--
 **pedroamuniz/pedroamuniz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.